nixworks/public/news/2015/11/30/README.md

 ##### Saudi-led intervention in Yemen
 ### [Clashes with Yemeni forces in the kingdom's southern Jizan Region near the border with Yemen leave at least three Saudi border guards killed. ](/news/2015/11/30/clashes-with-yemeni-forces-in-the-kingdom-s-southern-jizan-region-near-the-border-with-yemen-leave-at-least-three-saudi-border-guards-killed.md)
-_Context: border guards, Yemen, Jizan Region, Saudi Arabia, Saudi-led intervention in Yemen_
+_Context: Saudi-led intervention in Yemen, Saudi Arabia, Jizan Region, Yemen, border guards_

 ##### United States
 ### [Responding to reports, the American Tribune Publishing Co. states it is not in talks to sell the company. ](/news/2015/11/30/responding-to-reports-the-american-tribune-publishing-co-states-it-is-not-in-talks-to-sell-the-company.md)